The Great Chicago Fire: Free Upper Elementary Resources

 I LOVE creating free teaching resources to supplement children’s books and videos!
 Watching Lessons from History: The Great Chicago Fire and reading both books was just the inspiration I needed to create discussion cards, printables, and graphic organizers to make this topic easy to teach.
-Click here to download this freebie from my TpT store.
+Click here to download this freebie if you’d like to use this activity with your students.
 You can find the directions that go with the printables below.

 The Great Chicago Fire: Fact or Fiction can be used as a “hook” to create interest in the topic.
 It has two title cards and 10 statements about the Great Chicago Fire.
 Five statements are true and five are false, but they are not in any particular order on the printable.
 Before you show the Lessons from History: Great Chicago Fire video, give each team one copy of the printable and have them cut apart the cards.
 They should clear space in the middle of the team and place the Fact and Fiction title cards at the top of the work area.
 Next, ask them to take turns sorting the statements.
 In turn, each person reads one card aloud and the team discusses whether they think it’s true (fact) or false (fiction) and the card is placed under the appropriate title card.
 After you show the video, you can check the answers as a class to see how many statements each team was able to place correctly.